 Dominant funders and their field-wide influence

-The HIV prevention agenda is decades and billions of dollars in the making (US$19 billion since 2000), but is not invulnerable to shifting donor priorities or fluctuations in investment.
+The HIV prevention agenda is decades and billions of dollars in the making (US$20 billion since 2000), but it is not invulnerable to shifting donor priorities or fluctuations in investment.
 A deeper, broader and more diverse funding base is vital not only for the long-term sustainability of the field, but also to ensure that valuable scientific progress is not lost to mercurial policy shifts.

-Composition of the Global HIV Prevention R&D Investment Base, 2018-2019
+Composition of the Global HIV Prevention R&D Investment Base, 2019-2020

-COVID-19 vaccines and the running start from HIV prevention R&D
+COVID-19 vaccines and HIV prevention R&D